pda-freddi/computer-science-library/README.md

 Computer Science Library is a web application that stores and manages records of books, articles and videos related to CS topics.

-The motivation behind the project is that while I was looking for an idea to practice designing web applications with Java and Spring, I realized that my browser's bookmarks bar is filled with links to articles, books and videos related to computer science and software development.
+The motivation behind the project is that while I was looking for an idea to practice designing web applications with Java and Spring, I realized that my browser's bookmarks bar is filled with links to interesting and useful articles, books and videos related to computer science and software development.
 So I thought it'd be nice to have an application to store and retrieve those links efficiently and that's how Computer Science Library was born.

 The application exposes a REST API to interact with the datasource, which consists of an embedded H2 database configured to save records in a local file.